-Every recovery procedure starts with the same five basics:
+Every recovery procedure starts with the same six basics:

-- Connect the G1Single to a grounded power source for the proper voltage of the machine (115v/230v).
-If using an extension cord, follow the cord sizing guidelines on Page 4. - Remove any access valve cores from the AC/R System access fittings with a Valve Core Removal Tool; - Remove any core depressors from the hose fittings.
+- Connect the G5Twin to a grounded power source for the proper voltage of the machine (115v/230v).
+If using an extension cord, follow the cord sizing guidelines on Page 4. - Check the G5Twin to make sure it is operating normally by running the 1-Minute Bench Test on Page 18. - Remove any access valve cores from the AC/R System access fittings with a Valve Core Removal Tool; - Remove any core depressors from the hose fittings.
 Do not use "quick disconnect" or "auto-shutoff" hose connections for refrigerant recovery, as this can bring the recovery to a halt.
 Use only ball valves for low-loss. - Use the shortest length of 3/8"-diameter hoses possible on every connection.
 Even with 1/4" fittings, the larger hose diameter can deliver better performance during recovery. - Purge the hoses of non-condensables as you connect the hoses, as needed, using best practices to minimize any refrigerant release (aka "de minimis").
 Excess non-condensables can cause tank overheating, and may contaminate recovered refrigerant.

-• For additional refrigerant recovery tips, see pages 14-17.
+Solutional refrigerant recovery tips, see pages 14-17.
 TANK COOLING METHOD (OPTIONAL)